williamoliveira/attachable/README.md

 'file_size'
 ```

-Must of the time all you need to set is the file attribute, the others are set automatizaly based on the file
+Most of the time all you need to set is the file attribute, the others are set automatizaly based on the file

 You can instantiate an AttachableModel in any Eloquent way, like so:
 ```php